PuzzleTechHub/bot-be-named/modules/hydra/README.md

 The modules up to Hydra have been -
 - **Crab** : OG module, 2021-22, now removed ([1](https://github.com/kevslinger/bot-be-named/commit/b6d6a49) and [2](https://github.com/kevslinger/bot-be-named/commit/2017c2e)).
 Contained "Tab cloning" on GSheet.
-- **Lion** : 2022-24, currently "stable".
+- **Lion** : 2022-24, currently deprecated.
 Contains "Tab cloning", "Overview sheet update" and "Moving tabs around" on GSheet.
 Contains "Update solved status and answers from discord" on GSheets-Discord.
-- **Hydra** (you are here) : 2024 - ???.
-Currently under work.
+- **Hydra** (you are here) : 2024 - 2026.
+Currently "stable".
+Contains category summarizing, parallel puzzle creation and others.